-Contaminant Limits Particulate The room air must be continuously filtered with 40% atmospheric dust spot efficiency (MERV 9) according to ASHRAE Standard 52.2.
+Contaminant Limits Particulate The room air must be continuously filtered with 40% atmospheric dust spot efficiency (MERV 9) according to ASHRAE Standard 52.21.
 Air that enters a data center must be filtered to 99.97% efficiency or greater, using high-efficiency particulate air (HEPA) filters that meet MIL-STD-282.
-The deliquescent relative humidity of the particulate contamination must be more than 60%.
+The deliquescent relative humidity of the particulate contamination must be more than 60%2.
 The room must be free of conductive contamination such as zinc whiskers.

-Contaminant Limits Gaseous Copper: Class G1 as per ANSI/ISA 71.04-1985 Silver: Corrosion rate of less than 300 Å in 30 days ASHRAE 52.2-2008 - Method of Testing General Ventilation Air-Cleaning Devices for Removal Efficiency by Particle Size .
-Atlanta: American Society of Heating, Refrigerating and Air-Conditioning Engineers, Inc. The deliquescent relative humidity of particulate contamination is the relative humidity at which the dust absorbs enough water to become wet and promote ionic conduction.
+Contaminant Limits Gaseous Copper: Class G1 as per ANSI/ISA 71.04-19853 Silver: Corrosion rate of less than 300 Å in 30 days

+1 ASHRAE 52.2-2008 - Method of Testing General Ventilation Air-Cleaning Devices for Removal Efficiency by Particle Size.
+Atlanta: American Society of Heating, Refrigerating and Air-Conditioning Engineers, Inc.